Johniereed/WP-Engine-coupon/README.md

 Anyone who is looking for a solid WordPress hosting provider can go with WP Engine.

-However, there are certain groups of people or organizations that exist for whom WP Engine targets such as:
+However, there are certain groups of people or organizations that exist for whom WP Engine targets, such as:

 ### 1. Small & Medium Businesses (SMBs) & Bloggers